metauni/metauni.github.io/index.md

 ## Why metauni?

 As a mad experiment we started running metauni events in 2020 due to lockdowns in Melbourne, Australia.
-To our surprise we found we actually enjoyed it, especially as compared to conferences or events in Zoom.
-It still isn't entirely clear to us *why* it is better, but here are some ideas we've put together that seems to partially explain the phenomenon.
+To our surprise we found that we actually enjoyed it, especially as compared to events in Zoom.
+It still isn't clear to us exactly *why* it is better, but here are some ideas:

 * **Creative expression**: the ability to manifest your own will, creatively, in the shared space makes it real.
 Emergent behaviour (the [Pillars Incident](https://youtu.be/jryDAxI3XSo)).